 Step 4.
 On the right side pane of Mouse, turn the toggle off next to the “Scroll inactive window when I hover over them.”

 Step 5.
-To enable the Inactive Scorrling, repeat the above steps, and in step 4, turn On the toggle next to the “Scroll inactive window when I hover over them.”
+To enable the Inactive Scorrling, repeat the above steps, and in step 4, turn On the toggle beside “Scroll inactive window when I hover over them.”

-Once you complete the above steps, depends upon the selection, you should able to enable or disable the Inactive Scrolling in Windows 10.
+Once you complete the above steps, depending upon the selection, you should be able to enable or disable the Inactive Scrolling in Windows 10.